The Advantages and Disadvantages of Designing with Breadboards

 The ease with which you can change a breadboard is one of its biggest benefits.
 Imagine you have a rock-solid design all drawn out and soldered up, only to find that there is a bug buried deep within the system.
-A long and messy road of desoldering and debugging is in your future.
-Now if you were to wire up your design with the removable and easily adjustable jumper leads, this design fix would be a seamless event of unplugging and replugging.
+A long and messy road of a solderless breadboard and debugging is in your future.
+Now if you were to wire up your design with the removable and easily adjustable jumper wires, this design fix would be a seamless event of unplugging and replugging.

 What Limits Do Breadboards Have?